keybase/bot-sshca/docs/architecture.md

 ## Network Architecture

-Since all communication between the kssh client and the SSH CA server happens over Keybase chat, it is possible (and recommended) to firewall off the SSH CA server so it cannot be reached from the general internet.
+Since all communication between the kssh client and the SSH CA server happens over Keybase chat, it is possible (and recommended) to firewall off the SSH CA server (where this bot is running) so it cannot be reached from the general internet.
 Additionally, note that the SSH servers that trust the SSH CA do not need to communicate with Keybase's servers or with the CA server and thus it is also possible to firewall off the SSH servers from the general internet.
 Clients running kssh need to have Keybase running locally with a connection to Keybase's servers.